YosephT/parallax/README.md

+This is a fork of the origina Parallax.js .
+I'm just using this to test various features and capabilities and eventually integrate into an existing project of mine!

 # Parallax.js

 Parallax Engine that reacts to the orientation of a smart device.
 Where no gyroscope or motion detection hardware is available, the position of the cursor is used instead.